IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 The default overlaySettings are using *ConnectedPositionStrategy* with *Absolute* scroll strategy, *modal* set to false, with enabled *close on escape* and *close on outside click* interactions.

 ### Column pinning
-[Toolbar Pinning component]({environment:{Platform}ApiUrl}/classes/igxgridtoolbarpinningcomponent.html) provides the default UI for interacting with column pinning in the grid.
+`GridToolbarPinningComponent` provides the default UI for interacting with column pinning in the grid.
 The component is setup to work out of the box with the parent grid containing the toolbar as well as several input properties for customizing the UI, such as the component title, the placeholder for the component input and the height of the dropdown itself.